philjhere/AzureHereMap/1_ARM_Template_Deploy/README.md

 	![Template Deployment Page – Summary Section](../Images/8_TemplateDeploymentPage–SummarySection.png)

 1. Review the master agreement and click the check box at the bottom of agreement.
 You are now ready for template deployment.
-Click on **Create** to start template deployment..
+Click on **Create** to start template deployment.

 	![Template Deployment Page – Create/Buy Section](../Images/9_TemplateDeploymentPage–CreateBuySection.png)